 • Real estate agent vs. Realtor: A Realtor refers to a member of the National Association of Realtors, which means they adhere to the association’s Code of Ethics and have access to its continuing education resources.

-• Real estate agent vs. Realtist: A Realtist is a member of the National Association of Real Estate Brokers, one of the oldest minority trade associations in the US, and follows their Code of Ethics.
+• Real estate agent vs. Realtist: A Realtist is a member of the National Association of Real Estate Brokers, one of the oldest minority trade associations in the U.S., and follows its Code of Ethics.
 Many Realtists are also Realtors.

-• Buyer’s agent vs. Seller’s agent: Some real estate agents work only with buyers, and others work solely with sellers.
+• Buyer’s agent vs. Seller’s agent: Some real estate agents work only with buyers, and others work solely with homeowners selling their houses.
 Most represent buyers in some transactions and sellers in other transactions.

 Dig deeper: 12 questions to ask when buying a house